Rap and Trail Lines

 Rap cords or trail lines have been around a very long time, as a second skinny rope to a thicker single rope and used primarily for abseiling (and sometimes light hauling).
-These ropes have ranged from 3mm to 8mm and in the past were most usually just full length accessory cord, so static and not suitable for falls.
-These lines were primarily a feature of North American climbing which developed its standard techniques in Yosemite, where a single ropes was the standard, and a haul line carried on the back of the harness (fine most routes fallowed straight cracks).
-For non big wall climbing the haul line was overkill and so was replaced with a thinner line when hauling wasn’t necessary (or the bag was very light).
-In the UK and Europe the alps provided the trickle down techniques, so we ended up with a double alpine rope system (two half ropes of 9mm), as this allowed both full length abseils, less drag on complex pitches and redundancy in case a rope was chopped or damaged (for normal trad climbing I’d say that the double system is the best on balance).
+These ropes have ranged from 3mm to 8mm and in the past were most usually just full-length accessory cord, so static and not suitable for falls.
+These lines were primarily a feature of North American climbing which developed its standard techniques in Yosemite, where a single rope was the standard, and a haul line carried on the back of the harness (fine most routes followed straight cracks).
+For non-big wall climbing the haul line was overkill and so was replaced with a thinner line when hauling wasn’t necessary (or the bag was very light).
+In the UK and Europe, the alps provided the trickle-down techniques, so we ended up with a double alpine rope system (two half ropes of 9mm), as this allowed both full-length abseils, less drag on complex pitches and redundancy in case a rope was chopped or damaged (for normal trad climbing I’d say that the double system is the best on balance).

-So the obvious problem with a single rope are full length abseils, with a 70 metre rope only getting you down thirty five metres, and even a 100 metre ropes not reaching anchors on some routes (Also a 100 metre rope is a pain in the ass on many levels).
-On a lot of routes with fixed anchors you may get away with a 70 metre rope, then not on them all, especially on alpine terrain.
-Get caught on a big trad route with a single rope and you’re going to lose a lot of gear if you have you rap, maybe all your rope as well (you have to fix the rope all the way to the ground and return with another rope), or maybe you just can’t do it with short raps! (you can carry a length of 5mm pull cord to extend a 70 metre rope, but it’s not ideal).
+So the obvious problem with a single rope is full-length abseils, with a 70-metre rope only getting you down thirty-five metres, and even 100-metre ropes not reaching anchors on some routes (Also a 100-metre rope is a pain in the ass on many levels).
+On a lot of routes with fixed anchors, you may get away with a 70-metre rope, then not on them all, especially on alpine terrain.
+Get caught on a big trad route with a single rope and you’re going to lose a lot of gear if you have your rap, maybe all your rope as well (you have to fix the rope all the way to the ground and return with another rope), or maybe you just can’t do it with short raps! (you can carry a length of 5mm pull cord to extend a 70-metre rope, but it’s not ideal).